AlexJReid/blog/content/posts/dynamodb-complex-queries-4/index.md

 ## Write path

 DynamoDB Streams and a Lambda function would be used to ensure the _statistics_ items are recalculated upon each change event.

+**Updating statistics in an event driven manner means it is inexpensive to get the count by simply reading the relevant items.**

 If this feature was being added after the system originally went live, Step Functions or EMR could be used to parallel scan the table and retroactively populate the statistics.

 ## Summary